Last Updated on July 17, 2024 by Hannah Stephenson

 2. Groot Constantia

-Groot Constantia is the oldest wine farm in South Africa and I also think it has the nicest wine in Constantia.
-It doesn’t have the same epic views as Beau Constantia from the tasting garden, but the pretty Cape Dutch buildings and resident ducks make up for it.
+Groot Constantia is the oldest wine farm in South Africa and I also think it has the best wine in Constantia.
+No, it doesn’t have the same epic views as Beau Constantia from the tasting garden, but the pretty Cape Dutch buildings and resident ducks make up for it.

 The tasting here costs R130 and it includes 5 wines.
 You get to choose from a pretty generous list with plenty of reds and whites available.
 Plus, you get to keep your glass at the end!

 You don’t usually need to book a tasting at Groot Constantia, and it’s on the wine bus route!
-It’s open 7 days a week from 10 am, with the last tastings of the day at 4 pm.
+It’s open 7 days a week from 10 am, with the last tastings at 4 pm.

 3. Constantia Glen